decentralized-identity/didcomm-messaging/docs/spec-files/routing.md

 #### Rewrapping

 Normally, the payload attached to the `forward` message received by the mediator is transmitted directly to the receiver with no further packaging.
-However, optionally, the mediator can attach the opaque payload to a new `forward` message, which then acts as a fresh outer envelope for the second half of the delivery.
+However, optionally, the mediator can attach the opaque payload to a new `forward` message (appropriately anoncrypted), which then acts as a fresh outer envelope for the second half of the delivery.
 This [rewrapping](#rewrapping) means that the "onion" of packed messages stays the same size rather than getting smaller as a result of the forward operation:

 ![re-wrapped sequence](../collateral/routing-roles-2.png)